 This statement is not completely true.
 While keeping animals captive means that some studies may not be directly extrapolated (in the case of behaviour, for example, it's easy to think that will not be the same in both situations).
-However, the research of animals under human care focuses on issues that are independent of whether they are in captivity or not: physiology, biometrics, metabolism, immunology, etc.
+However, the research of animals under human care focuses on issues that are independent of their location: physiology, biometrics, metabolism, immunology, etc.